 How long should I keep applying ice to the area?

-Will I still be bleeding from my incisions (where I was cut) when I leave?
+Will I still be bleeding from my incisions when I leave?

 How long do I have to wait to go swimming or take a bath?

-Patients are educated not to submerge their incisions in water (such as in a bathtub, pool, hot tub or ocean) for at least 6-8 weeks.
+Patients are instructed not to submerge their incisions in water (such as in a bathtub, pool, hot tub or ocean) for up to 3 months.